T-Mobile myTouch 4G

 The T-Mobile myTouch 4G is a smartphone designed and manufactured by HTC Corporation for T-Mobile USA's "myTouch" re-branded series of phones.
 HTC's name for the device during development was "Glacier".
-This is T-Mobile's second "4G" phone, after the T-Mobile G2, and the third smartphone by T-Mobile that runs Android 2.2 Froyo software.
+This is T-Mobile's second "4G" phone, after the T-Mobile G2, and the third smartphone by T-Mobile that runs the Android 2.2 Froyo software.
 The phone was released in black, red, and white colors.

 International release

 The T-Mobile myTouch 4G was released in Canada on the Mobilicity network as the "HTC Panache 4G" with the original, unmodified HTC Sense 2.1 user interface on top of Android 2.3.3 Gingerbread and with the genius key replaced with search functionality.
 The HTC Panache 4G was available for $299.99 CA on the Mobilicity web site.

 Features

 The myTouch 4G supports Wi-Fi, 3G UMTS and HSPA+, EDGE, and GPRS networks.
 The myTouch 4G is supported by T-Mobile 4G.
 The myTouch 4G also supports Wi-Fi Calling.